Harry Manx

 Harry Manx (born 1955) is a Canadian musician who blends blues, folk music, and Hindustani classical music.
 His official website describes his music as being a "blend Indian folk melodies with slide guitar blues, add a sprinkle of gospel and some compelling grooves and you'll get Manx's unique "mysticssippi" flavour."
 Manx plays the slide guitar, harmonica, six-string banjo, mohan veena and Ellis stomp box.
 He studied for five years in India with Vishwa Mohan Bhatt.
 Bhatt is the inventor of the 20-stringed mohan veena, which has become Manx's signature instrument.

 He has released twelve albums in twelve years, and has his own record label Dog My Cats Records.

 He has received much recognition and many awards, including: seven Maple Blues Awards, six Juno nominations, the Canadian Folk Music Award in 2005 for Best Solo Artist, and CBC Radio’s "Great Canadian Blues Award" in 2007.

 Manx was a nominee in the 8th Annual Independent Music Awards for his cover of Bruce Springsteen's "I'm on Fire".

 Manx is a longtime collaborator with Canadian guitarist Kevin Breit and Australian keyboardist Clayton Doley.

 Early years: Canada and Europe

-Manx was born in 1955 in Douglas on the Isle of Man.
-His family moved to Ontario, Canada, when he was six years old.
-He started working with bands as a "roadie" at age 15 and gradually worked his way up to becoming the regular sound man at the well-known El Mocambo (Rock) club in Toronto.
+Manx was born on the Isle of Man, the son of a Scottish merchant marine and a Manx mother.
+The family moved to Sutton, Ontario, Canada in 1962.
+Manx started working with bands as a "roadie" at age 15 and gradually worked his way up to becoming the regular sound man at the well-known El Mocambo (Rock) club in Toronto.
 He left Toronto in the late 1970s, when he was 20, to return to Europe and started making money as a busker and also found work at festivals as a blues lapslide guitarist and songwriter.
 He then moved to Japan, where he lived and performed for 10 years.